Geta/geta-packages-foundation-sandbox/README.md

     - 🖥️ Standalone project
 - **Foundation Project**
     - 📦 Modular architecture covering CMS, Commerce, Personalization, Search, and more
-- **Aspire AppHost**
+- **Aspire Foundation.AppHost**
     - 🐳 Docker-based environment
     - 📊 Centralized dashboard monitoring

 ### Concept

-Instead of merging all existing open-source packages into the Optimizely Foundation project, it is possible to use this project’s codebase as a submodule for an open-source package and run a web project with a specific configuration.
+Instead of referencing all existing open-source packages into the Optimizely Foundation project, it is possible to use this project’s codebase as a submodule for an open-source package and run a web project with a specific configuration.

 This approach allows us to: